-Here you can find all of the educators who have shared their knowledge and experiences at a Global School Alliance webinar.
+Thank you to all of your amazing speakers for sharing your knowledge and expertise us!
+Here you can find all of the educators who have contributed to a Global School Alliance webinar.
 Interested in speaking at an event?
 Register here as a contributor.

 Andrew Ackers, Switzerland